 Blocking the sun from hitting the walls of the house can also be beneficial.
 With the wraparound verandah falling out of vogue, there's often nothing to block the full force of the sun from the home.
 Strategically placed shade can help to cool the inside of the house, as well as the outside.
 Choose from the following shade-givers or combine for a perfect shadowy solution.

 Umbrellas are also handy around pools, providing a great solution to the conundrum of pool safety regulations, which preclude the building of a climbable structure within a certain distance of the pool fence.
-Another great thing about umbrellas is that they can be moved out of the way when you're swimming towards the end of autumn, or early spring, when you don't mind a bit of sun to warm up the pool.
+“And, of course, umbrellas can be moved out of the way if you're swimming towards the end of autumn or beginning of spring, when you don't mind a bit of sun to warm up the pool,” adds Mark.

 A shade sail offers the ability to screen a much larger area for a budget-friendly price.
 Use one to extend a pergola in the hottest months, protect the kids on their play equipment, or even strategically cover garden beds; shade cloth is ideal for protecting delicate plants on the most burning hot days.

 Square and triangular shade sails do essentially the same job, the only difference being one less fixing point on a triangular sail, which gives you more flexibility.
 Remember to install shade sails at an angle so rainwater doesn't pool in the middle but runs off, ideally into an adjacent garden bed.

 Choosing the right colour of sail for your home is mostly an aesthetic decision, but Mark suggests, “Always go for a darker shade sail as opposed to a lighter one, firstly because it doesn't show up the dirt and grime as much, and secondly because you can see the sky through a dark sail – stand under a white sail and you can't see past it.”